kimdj/OpenPOS/README.md

 ### [Node.js](https://nodejs.org/)

 Node.js is an open source, JavaScript runtime environment for executing server-side JavaScript code.
 The platform is built on Google Chrome's V8 JavaScript engine.
 It is highly scalable and developer friendly nature.
-In a nutshell, Node.js takes care of the backend platform / web framework.
+In a nutshell, Node.js is the core backend platform / web framework.

 ### [Express.js](http://expressjs.com/)